DA-Mohit-Yadav/HR-Analytics/README.md

    - Total Employees in the organisation
    - Present Rate of employees
    - WFH Rate of employees
-   - Total Working Days of the office
+   - Total Working Days of the organisation
-   - Total Days Off of the office
+   - Total Days Off of the organisation

 ### Visualizations